 How do the Interactive Titles on Netflix work?

-You may remember older Youtube videos that allowed you to make choices of how the story goes.
+You may remember older YouTube videos that let you choose how the story goes.
 There were two ways of achieving this effect.

 Why doesn’t it work on all devices?

-Full List of Interactive Titles on Netflix
+Full List of Interactive Specials on Netflix